butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 If a model info file already exists, it will be skipped.
 If a model cannot be found in Civitai, it will create an empty model info file, so the model won't be scanned twice.

 ### Adding New Models
-When you have some new models, just click this button again, to get new model's information and preview images.
+When you have some new models, just click scan button again, to get new model's information and preview images.
+It won't scan the same model twice.

 ## Model Card
 **(Use this only after you scanned your models!)**
 Open SD webui's build-in "Extra Network" tab, to show model cards.

 ![](img/extra_network.jpg)